Olian04/simply-reactive/README.md

 - [Groups](#group) are atoms containing collections of reactive primitives or other reactive composites.
 - [Effect Groups](#effect-group) are collections of effects used for enabeling and disabeling multiple effects at once.
 - [Resources](#resource) are selectors specifically optimized for data fetching.
-- [Query Atoms](#query-atom) are atoms with two way databindings to query search parameters.
+- [External Selectors](#external-selector) are selectors specifiacally optimized for interfacing with other reactive systems.

 ### Atom